amoralesflor01/amoralesflor01.github.io/_pages/about.md

 ---
 # Hello everyone, I am Alexis (Alex) 😎

-I am a 2nd year PhD student in computer sciene at UC San Diego.
-My interest is in computer security and online privacy which is the area of research that I am interested in.
-My research is conducted under the guidance of Dr. Imani Munyaka.
+I am a 1st year PhD student in computer science at UC San Diego.
+My research interests are in computer security and online privacy.
+My principal investigator is Dr. Imani Munyaka.

 <!-- -----------------UNCOMMENT ALL OF THE FOLLOWING TO RESTORE PREVIOUS SITE----------------- -->